menglishca/keyin-course-notes/content/fullstack/qaps/qap-1/_index.md

 ## Objective
 Create a Command-Line Interface (CLI) application in Node.js that generates passwords for users based on arguments they provide via flags.
-**Due Date: May 15th, 2025, at 11:59 PM**
+**Due Date: September 30th, 2025, at 11:59 PM**

 ## Getting Started

-To help you get started, a [base repository](https://classroom.github.com/a/sNEBZo2N) has been provided for you to work from.
+To help you get started, a [base repository](https://classroom.github.com/a/0ssJ0k2Q) has been provided for you to work from.
 The repository is set up as a GitHub Assignment to help you quickly get started.

 ### Steps to Create Your Own Repository